amandafbri/xray-view-position-classifier/README.md

 # X-ray view position simple classifier

 Despite the healthcare area having several discussions about interoperability and adoption of standards, there are still many databases not updated in this regard.
+In addition to this, there are the data and metadata integrity issues.

 One of the topics related to this is about the metadata of very common exams, like X-rays.
 It is often observed, for example, that the position in which the X-ray was taken is recorded in an erroneous manner (examination with lateral view, but indicated as anteroposterior, etc.).
 One of the cases in which this can have a major impact is in the creation of machine learning models for predicting medical findings, since the patterns observed from different views can be quite distinct for the same finding.